hrahman12/NeuroNauts/README.md

-# A website with Computational Neuroscience Challenges/Problems to solve!
+# A place to solve Computational Neuroscience Challenges!